 What Happens If a Cat Eats a Daisy?

 We mentioned earlier that daisies aren’t the most toxic plants for cats.
 However, eating a daisy can still make your cat sick.
-Getting sick is your cat’s response to not being able to properly digest the daisy.
-But exactly how sick he gets just depends on how much of the daisy or how many daisies he ate.
+Your cat gets stick because of their inability to process the compounds that are naturally found in daisies.
+But exactly how sick they get depends on how much of the daisy or how many daisies they ate.

-Common symptoms that are associated with a cat eating a daisy include:
+Common signs that are associated with a cat eating a daisy include: